Bought a car without a title

 If you have a shared vehicle and have more than one owner, whether or not you can apply for a title loan depends on the laws where you live, the actual lender, and their specific policies.
 Many title loan lenders prefer the applicant to be the sole owner of the vehicle, but you can apply for a title loan together.
 You’d probably both need to be listed on the loan application, and both names would be on the title.

 If you’re applying for a title loan with a co-owner of the vehicle, you may need to provide identification, proof of income, and the other documents the lender requires.
+Remember, the requirements will be even more challenging if you’re looking for a title loan without insurance coverage or in different scenarios where the lender needs to take on more risk.

 How To Get a Title Signed Over